- 7-Step Process

 - Project Cost Accounting Code (PCA Code)

 PCA Codes allow for the use of Project, Task, and Option codes on financial transactions.
-These codes are additional reporting elements for salary and any other transactions the UW tracks in our finance system.
-Will be used as a part of cost allocations.
+These codes are additional reporting elements for salary and any other transactions the UW tracks in our finance system, and are used as a part of cost allocations.
 Available for one time cost overrides in time tracking and payroll input.

 An employee moves to a job with a higher maximum salary range or pay grade.
 Academic Personnel has a distinct definition of Promotion that is not the same as the Workday definition.